Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/tutorialStm32TTN.md

 ![SW4STM32 build](https://github.com/Atos-Research-and-Innovation/IoTagent-LoRaWAN/blob/task/tutorialStm32TTN/docs/img/stm32_ttn_tutorial/eclipse_build.gif)

-- Connect the *P-NUCLEO-LRWAN1* board to an available USB port of your machine.
+- Connect the *P-NUCLEO-LRWAN1* board to an available USB port.
 Run the following commands to check that it has been correctly recognized:

 ````console
 $ lsusb